IVRPowers/blog/content/post/technologies/tts-api-connectors-updated.md

 ##  Natural Language over the Phone...

-All of you know about cognitive services is growing these days, and that's why today we're going to talk about our new TTS-API  for "Text to speech".
+All of you know about cognitive services is growing these days, and that's why today **we're going to talk about our new TTS-API  for "Text to speech"**.
 This connector converts text into a dynamic natural voice in just a few milliseconds.
-There are a lot of Cloud Speech APIs, but we will focus on the Cloud Giants: [Google Cloud](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Amazon Web Services](https://aws.amazon.com/).
+There are a lot of Cloud Speech API, but we will focus on the Cloud Services main giants: [Google Cloud](https://cloud.google.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Amazon Web Services](https://aws.amazon.com/).

 ##  What is really important?